WSShawn/GAN/README.md

 ![image](https://user-images.githubusercontent.com/114659655/209212613-bfcac060-5852-4f1c-bb6e-ef8f31716c7d.png)

 We can see this time that the 2 functions are very close together.
 The Generator's objective function is increasing whereas the Discriminator's loss function is decreasing, but not at the same pace as before.
-More training will lead to better results.
+A solution to this issue can be the change in learning rates as we did before.
+Afterwards, more training will lead to better results.

 The implementation of DCGANs on the MNIST dataset can be found in the file DCGAN_MNIST.ipynb file in the src/ folder.